geoserver/geoserver/doc/en/user/source/data/raster/gdal.rst

 If you are on Windows and you want to add support for ECW and MrSID there is an extra step to perform.

 In the Windows packaging ECW and MrSID are built as plugins hence they are not loaded by default but we need to place their DLLs in a location that is pointed by the *GDAL_DRIVER_PATH* environmental variable.
 GDAL uses internally this env variable to look up additional drivers (notice that there are a few default places where GDAL will look anyway).
-For additional information, please, check this `link <http://trac.osgeo.org/gdal/wiki/ConfigOptions#GDAL_DRIVER_PATH>`_.
+For additional information, please see the `GDAL wiki <http://trac.osgeo.org/gdal/wiki/ConfigOptions#GDAL_DRIVER_PATH>`_.

 Configuring a DTED data store